-Our Making Connections Worker will be in the school two days per week to work with students around skill-building, relationships, and connecting families with outside resources.
+Our Making Connections Worker will be in the school on Mondays to work with students around skill-building, relationships, and connecting families with outside resources.
 They will also provide classroom presentations and workshops, and will offer parent/guardian information sessions.